 Batteries are rated for energy capacity in "amp-hours", and 1 amp hour is 1 amp of consumption for one hour.
 It's known that the energy quantity you can extract from a battery depends on the discharge rate.
 Typically the higher the discharge rate, the less total energy you can extract.
 Therefore the amp-hour rating is measured at a standard discharge rate.

 A 1C rate is the rate equal to the rating of the battery.
-Charging or discharging 10 amp-hour battery charging at a 10 amp rate is described at 1C.
+Charging (or discharging) 10 amp-hour battery at a 10 amp rate is described at 1C.
 At a 20 amp rate, it is described as 2C, or at a 5 amp rate it is described as C/2.

-When the Tesla Supercharger recharges the car in one hour, that is a 1C charge rate.
-To recharge an electric car in five minutes requires a 10C charge rate.
-Er...
-12C actually.
+When an electric car is fully recharged in one hour, that is a 1C charge rate.
+To recharge an electric car in five minutes requires a 12C charge rate.

 Implementation of higher charge rate